zpl-c/librg/README.md

 This can be achieved quite easily, you can just call method `librg_entity_control_set` on the server, for specific entity.
 It will make provided client responsive for streaming this entity to the server.

-Now, what you need to do is just update that entity data from your local client's game world.
-And that's also can be achieved quite easily:
+Now, what you need to do is just to update that entity data from your local client's game world.
+And that can also be achieved quite easily:

 ```c
 /* client side */